CITY COUNCIL · 6:00 PM · City Council Chamber

 #AGeneral - Consent Items

-#1The city accepts a $124,103.00 voluntary contribution from the Tarrant Regional Water District for Public Improvement District No. 23 – Panther Island for FY 2026, authorizes a management agreement with the District for the improvement district, and adopts an appropriation ordinance for the contributed funds.
+#1Accepts a $124,103.00 voluntary contribution from the Tarrant Regional Water District for Public Improvement District No. 23 – Panther Island for FY2026, authorizes execution of a management agreement with TRWD for the district, and adopts an appropriation ordinance for the funds.

-#2The city ratifies a grant application and authorizes acceptance of an agreement with the Texas Historical Commission for up to $80,000 (split equally between a $40,000 external grant and a $40,000 local match) to fund Fort Worth's Historic Resources Survey, accompanied by an appropriation ordinance.
+#2The city is ratifying its grant application and authorizing acceptance of up to $80,000 from the Texas Historical Commission to support a Historic Resources Survey, consisting of a $40,000 grant and a $40,000 local match, with an accompanying appropriation ordinance.

-#3Adopts an appropriation ordinance increasing estimated receipts and appropriations in the Library Special Revenue Fund by $100,000 to return funds to the Fort Worth Public Library Foundation.
+#3An appropriation ordinance increasing estimated receipts and appropriations in the Library Special Revenue Fund by $100,000 in order to return those funds to the Fort Worth Public Library Foundation.

-#6Adopts an ordinance approving the Project and Financing Plan for Tax Increment Reinvestment Zone Number Eighteen (Walsh Ranch TIF), establishing the formal framework for tax increment financing within the zone.
+#6Ordinance adopting the Project and Financing Plan for Tax Increment Reinvestment Zone Number Eighteen (Walsh Ranch TIF), establishing the framework for tax increment financing in the Walsh Ranch area.

-#7Corrects a prior Mayor & Council Communication (26-0071) to properly award a combined infrastructure contract—covering street paving, stormwater improvements, and water and sanitary sewer main replacements—for the 2022 Bond Year 3 – Contract 13 project to 2R Construction Services, LLC.
+#7Correction to a prior Mayor & Council Communication (26-0071) to properly award a contract for combined street paving, stormwater, and water and sanitary sewer improvements under the 2022 Bond Year 3 – Contract 13 Project to 2R Construction Services, LLC.

-#8Adopts an appropriation ordinance to adjust stormwater commercial paper program funding to align with reimbursable limits set by the Tarrant Regional Water District for the Central City Drainage Improvements project, and amends the Fiscal Years 2026–2030 Capital Improvement Program accordingly.
+#8Appropriation ordinance adjusting stormwater commercial paper program funding to align with Tarrant Regional Water District reimbursable limits for Central City Drainage Improvements, while amending the FY2026–2030 Capital Improvement Program.

-#9Authorizes a $1,129,570 Developer Funding Agreement with D.R.
-Horton – Texas, Ltd. for design and construction of intersection improvements at Avondale Haslet Road and Wagley Robertson Road under the 2022 Bond Program, while rescinding a previously approved agreement with Beaten Path Development, LLC for the same purpose.
+#9Authorization to execute a $1,129,570 developer funding agreement with D.R.
+Horton – Texas, Ltd. for design and construction of intersection improvements at Avondale Haslet Road and Wagley Robertson Road under the 2022 Bond Program, rescinding a prior authorization for the same work awarded to Beaten Path Development, LLC.

-#10Authorizes an aircraft parking license agreement with Gridiron Air LLC for the use of two aircraft spaces within the apron area at the Alliance Fort Worth Maintenance Facility at 2008 Eagle Parkway.
+#10Authorization to execute an aircraft parking license with Gridiron Air LLC for use of two aircraft spaces at the Alliance Fort Worth Maintenance Facility at 2008 Eagle Parkway.

-#11Adoption of ordinance reappointing nine municipal court judges and appointing one new judge, with designation of chief and deputy chief judges for a two-year term beginning May 1, 2026.
+#11Adopts an ordinance reappointing nine municipal court judges, appointing one new judge, and designating a chief judge and deputy chief judge for a two-year term from April 1, 2026 through March 31, 2028, along with pay rate adjustments for the positions.

 #BPurchase of Equipment, Materials, and Services - Consent Items

-#1Authorization of agreement with PMAM Corporation for false alarm management system services and software at a 15% commission rate, with an initial one-year term and four optional renewal years.
+#1Authorizes a commission-based agreement with PMAM Corporation to provide false alarm management system services and software for the Development Services Department, with an initial one-year term and four optional one-year renewals.

-#2The City seeks to authorize a service agreement with Hydromax USA, LLC for acoustic leak survey detection services for the Water Department, covering a one-year initial term up to $400,000 with four annual renewal options at escalating amounts.
+#2Authorizes a contract with Hydromax USA, LLC for acoustic leak survey detection services for the Water Department, starting at up to $400,000 annually with four escalating one-year renewal options.

-#3Authorizes a contract with C & H Outdoor Solutions LLC (dba Sno-Biz) for a brine machine, salt supply, and tanks up to $550,000, funded through the Community Development Block Grant – Disaster Recovery, for the Transportation and Public Works Department's winter road treatment operations.
+#3Authorization to execute a contract with C & H Outdoor Solutions LLC (dba Sno-Biz) for a brine machine, salt supply, and tanks at up to $550,000 annually, funded as a one-time purchase through the Community Development Block Grant – Disaster Recovery for the Transportation and Public Works Department.

-#4Authorizes a mosquito control services agreement with PRP Services LLC (dba Municipal Mosquito) at up to $150,000 for the initial year, with four one-year renewal options at the same annual amount, for the Environmental Services Department.
+#4Authorization to execute a contract with PRP Services, LLC (dba Municipal Mosquito) for mosquito control services at up to $150,000 annually for an initial year, with four one-year renewal options at the same rate, for the Environmental Services Department.

 #CLand - Consent Items

-#2The city seeks authorization to acquire approximately 3.18 combined acres in drainage and utility/slope easements from Fort Worth Everman/Risinger Development, LLC at 9400 Southwest Drive for $469,650, plus up to $5,000 in closing costs ($474,650 total), in support of the Everman Parkway (Rosedale Springs) Project funded by the 2022 Bond Program.
+#2Authorization to acquire approximately 3.18 acres in drainage and utility easements from Fort Worth Everman/Risinger Development, LLC at 9400 Southwest Drive for the Everman Parkway (Rosedale Springs) Project, funded by the 2022 Bond Program, for a total cost of $474,650.

-#4The city authorizes conveyance of approximately 0.545 acres of city-owned land at the northwest corner of East Lancaster Avenue and Calhoun Street to the Texas A&M University System at no cost for the Texas A&M Campus Project, with a council finding that the transfer constitutes a legitimate public purpose related to higher education.
+#4Authorization to convey approximately 0.545 acres of city-owned land at the northwest corner of East Lancaster Avenue and Calhoun Street to the Texas A&M University System at no cost for the Texas A&M Campus Project, with a finding that the conveyance serves a legitimate public purpose related to higher education.

 #EAward of Contract - Consent Items